libktx/ktx/style/README.md

 `"default"`), optional name of extended style and an init block, which is usually passed as a Kotlin lambda.
 If a name of existing style name is given as the `extend` parameter, the new style will copy its properties.

-Currently supported extension methods include:
+Currently, the supported extension methods include:

 `Skin` method | Style class
 :---: | ---